ToutleLakeTech/BehaveClass/README.md

 - Student Reminders
 - Attendance
 - Student Quick Connect
+- Admininstration Overview
 # All of these features have explanations below.

+# Planned Features
+- Securly integration (allow parents to see what their children are looking up)
+- At Home Learning (live stream of the current class, up to individual teacher)
+- Student Quick Sign Out (parents can sign their child out of school remotely)

 # Parent Quick Connect
 Parent Quick Connect allows parents to quickly connect to the administration and teachers of their children.
 This feature is intended to quickly chat about their childs